Blokus is a game devised by Bernard Tavitian,

 and based on Polyominoes.

-You have four sets in four colors
+You have sets of pieces in four colors

-of all polyominoes in sizes 1-5 (monominoes through pentominoes -
+of all polyominoes in sizes 1-5:

 21 pieces totaling 89 squares in each color:

-84 pieces and 356 squares altogether).
+84 pieces and 356 squares altogether.

 In the competitive game, each of four players